 Daily lives of the locals

-When you start walking around, you will see locals hanging around the park and roaming along the lakeshore.
-When I was there, I saw families bonding together; kids played badminton, teens arranged events in the park, and guys fishing in the lake.
+You will see locals hanging around the park and roaming along the lakeshore when you start walking around.
+I saw families bonding together; kids played badminton, teens arranged events in the park, and guys fishing in the lake.
 It may seem usual, but it kinda gave me a piece of time to think about how beautiful a simple life can be.

 An old man fishing at Lake Sapa | Lady riding a scooter